FINTLabs/fint-coding-guidelines/README.md

 }
 ```

 This code is hard to read.
 Splitting it up into smaller methods will greatly help with the readability.
+Avoid using multiple `stream()` in the same statement.
+Split it up into smaller parts instead.

 When used appropriately, streams can make programs shorter and clearer; when used inappropriately, they can make programs difficult to read and maintain. **[[2]](#references)**